gonsolo/optix7course/README.md

 This repository implements Optix in Software.
 It was written to learn the Optix API.
 It mainly consists of parts of an pathtracer I wrote (https://github.com/gonsolo/gonzales) as rendering engine and glue code implementing the Optix API.
-The API was implemented step by step, starting with example 01 and progressively extended as can be seen in the history.
+The API was implemented step by step, starting with example 01 and progressively extending it as can be seen in the history.

 This repository was forked from the original course at https://gitlab.com/ingowald/optix7course.git.